 Being suspected of drug trafficking can mean unusually harsh punishments in some countries, even the death penalty.
 Always do your research, and carry your pharmaceuticals in their original packaging with the original prescription.

-5. Carry information about your medical condition in multiple languages.
+5. Carry information about your chronic illness or condition in multiple languages.

 Carry an identification card in your wallet, wear a bracelet, or have the information readily available on your phone.
 Translate important stats like your age, blood type, height, weight, medications, and conditions to the local language.
 If you are incapacitated in an emergency, bystanders and health professionals can help with little delay.